-Sugar Research Institute (SRI) awards scholarships every year for undergraduates studying engineering (chemical, mechanical and electrical), science or technical disciplines at an Australian university or tertiary institution.
+Sugar Research Institute (SRI) awards scholarships every year for undergraduates studying engineering (chemical, mechanical, process and electrical), science or technical disciplines at an Australian university or tertiary institution.
 The SRIS aims to encourage the participation of high calibre students in the Australian sugar processing industry.

 SRI will be funding four scholarship recipients in 2016 to be hosted by Australian sugar mills and refineries for three work placements of four weeks each over one and half years (two placements during the crushing season and one placement during maintenance).

-Note: Applications for the 2016 scholarships round have now closed.
+Note: Applications for the 2016 scholarships intake have now closed.

 Students undertaking an engineering (chemical, mechanical and electrical), science or technical degree at an Australian university or tertiary institution.

 Engineering (Chemical, Mechanical and Electrical), Science or Technical